-This self help group aims to support people who have lost partners to become more independent and take up the reins of a social life safely and with confidence.
-This is held in the Grays area on the 3rd Thursday of every month between 10am and 12.
+This self sustaining and Self help group aims to support people who have lost partners to become more independent and take up the reins of a social life safely and with confidence.
+Group meetings are held in the Grays area on the 3rd Thursday of every month between 10am and 12.

 Cancer Support Groups :-

 Coffee, Cake & Connecting